Skip to content

 • Research Seminars

-• Support and advice to choose elective courses from participating graduate units and to develop a research plan that will assist students in building interdisciplinary research skills in women’s health
+• Mentorship – Student support and advice on choosing elective courses from participating graduate units and developing a research plan that will assist students in building interdisciplinary research skills in women’s health

 Core Requirements